Additive Bayesian variable selection under censoring and misspecification: Empirical results

-In all scenarios we consider first that there is no censoring and second a moderately strong administrative censoring at fixed $c_i$, giving censoring probabilities $P_{F_0}(d_i=0)= 0.69, 0.66, 0.66, 0.68, 0.68,0.68$ for Scenarios 1-6, respectively.
-Our methodology learns the necessary model complexity by considering no effect, linear and non-linear effects with $r \in \{5,10,15\}$.
-To illustrate the advantage of this strategy, we first only considered non-linear effects, \textit{i.e.}~$\gamma_j \in \{0,2\}$.
-Then the power to include $x_{i1}$ and $x_{i2}$ (Figure \ref{fig:2vars_margpp}, top) was significantly lower than decomposing the effects into linear and non-linear parts (Figure \ref{fig:2vars_margpp}, middle).
-These findings align with Proposition \ref{prop:BFRatesI}, the improvement in model fit $M(\eta_{\gamma^*}^*) - M(\eta_{\gamma}^*)$ needs to overcome a complexity penalty of order $(d_{\gamma^*} - d_\gamma) \log(n)$, hence it is beneficial to consider $\gamma_j \in \{0,1,2\}$.
-Figure \ref{fig:2vars_margpp} also shows that censoring tends to reduce the power to detect both covariates.
+In all scenarios, we first consider that there is no censoring, and then a strong administrative censoring, giving censoring probabilities $P_{F_0}(u_i=0) \approx 0.7$.

+We first discuss Scenarios 1-2 and illustrate the advantage of using our non-linear effect decomposition.
+We first only considered the selection of non-linear effects, \textit{i.e.}~$\gamma_j \in \{0,2\}$.
+In such case, the power to detect the effects (Figure \ref{fig:2vars_margpp}, top) was significantly lower than when decomposing them into linear and non-linear parts (Figure \ref{fig:2vars_margpp}, middle).
+These findings align with Proposition \ref{prop:BFRatesI}, in the sense that the improvement in model fit needs to overcome the penalty for using a non-linear basis.
+By considering $\gamma_j \in \{0,1,2\}$, one can capture part of the effect with a single linear term.
+Figure \ref{fig:2vars_margpp} also shows that censoring tends to reduce the power for both covariates.

+Second, we illustrate the effect of the non-linear basis dimension $r$.
+We compared the earlier results, where $r$ was part of the model selection, to those obtained under a single fixed $r=$ 5, 10 or 15 (Figure \ref{fig:2vars_margpp}, bottom).
+Interestingly, in Scenario 1 the best performance was observed for $r=5$, despite the data-generating truth being strongly non-linear (Figure \ref{fig:2vars}).
+In Scenario 2 the results were highly robust to $r$, as one might expect from the true effect being near-linear.
+That is, the smaller $r=5$ gave a good compromise between inference and computation, we thus used $r=5$ from now on.